 Cooling Towers – Aqua Group can design, supply and install a range of cooling towers, whether you require a one-off unit or a multi-cell solution.
-The size tower and level of thermal performance are unlimited and we can design completely bespoke options.
+The tower size and level of thermal performance are unlimited and we can design completely bespoke options.
 Our factory assembled cooling tower range includes both open and closed design towers and crossflow, counterflow, forced draft and induced draft models.

 We’re aware that sometimes the cooling tower sector can appear quite daunting to clients and prospective customers.
 Whilst there are so many different types and configurations possible, in the main the type of cooling tower needed is dictated by the design criteria and operating conditions required for the specific application.
 Sizes and models of tower do vary considerably but our engineers are on hand to help you fully with product selection and system design.
-We’ll ensure you have the most efficient and cost-effective option for your application or process and we’ll help you every step of the way, from initial enquiry right through to delivery and installation.
+We’ll ensure you have the most efficient and cost-effective option for your application or process.
+We will help you every step of the way, from initial enquiry right through to delivery and installation.

-Our range includes towers manufactured in a variety of base materials, including galvanised steel, stainless steel 304 or 316 and GRP.
-Our glass reinforced plastic – or GRP – models are non-corrosive, unaffected by water treatment chemicals which improves lifespan but also making them ideal for coastal locations and/or marine applications.
+Our range includes towers manufactured in a variety of base materials.
+Including galvanised steel, stainless steel 304 or 316 and GRP.
+Our glass reinforced plastic – or GRP – models are non-corrosive, unaffected by water treatment chemicals.
+Which improves lifespan, but also making them ideal for coastal locations and/or marine applications.